Healthy Habits That Slash Your Risk For Osteoporosis

-Boost bone health by making a few simple tweaks to your daily routine.
+Build stronger bones by making a few simple tweaks to your daily routine.

 “Bone is a living tissue,” says Gareth Sneath, a physiotherapist with the Orthopaedic Therapy Clinic in Toronto.
 “So subjecting them to physical stress during daily activities is important for maintaining their strength.”
 For bones, he says, “if you don’t use it, you lose it” is true.

-Incorporating multiple sessions of weight-bearing exercises, balance training and strength training into your weekly routine is ideal for increasing bone mineral density and reducing your risk of osteoporosis, but even a daily brisk walk is better than nothing at all.
+Incorporating multiple sessions of weight-bearing exercises, balance training and strength training into your weekly routine is ideal for increasing bone mineral density and reducing your risk for osteoporosis, but even a daily brisk walk is better than nothing at all.

 Find out what happens to your body when you start walking 10,000 steps a day.